Bell railway station, Melbourne

-Bell railway station is a commuter railway station located in the north-eastern suburb of Preston in Melbourne, Victoria, Australia.
+Bell station is a railway station operated by Metro Trains Melbourne on the Mernda line, part of the Melbourne rail network.
+It serves the north-eastern suburb of Preston in Melbourne, Victoria, Australia.
 Bell station opened on 8 October 1889, with the former ground level station closed and demolished in May 2022 and the current elevated station provided in September 2022 by the Level Crossing Removal Project.
 Bell station initially opened as "Preston-Bell Street" upon its opening in 1889, then it was given its current name of "Bell" on 1 August 1905.

 Bell is an elevated premium station, consisting of two side platforms connected by staircases, lifts and a ground level concourse.
 Bell station fully complies with the Disability Discrimination Act 1992 and is accessible as there is a lift connecting to the ground level concourse and Bell station platforms on either side.

 Bell station is owned by VicTrack, a state government agency, and operated by Metro Trains Melbourne.
 The station is currently served by the Mernda line, part of the Melbourne railway network.
 It is also served by four bus routes including Dysons bus routes 513, 514, 552 and 553.
 Bell station is approximately 9 km or around a 22 minute train ride to Flinders Street.